zcash/zcash-gitian/README.md

-## Decide on an ssh keypair to use when uploading build signatures to github
+## Decide on an ssh keypair to use when uploading build signatures to GitHub

-You can generate a keypair specifically for connecting to github like this:
+You can generate a keypair specifically for connecting to GitHub like this:

 ```
 $ ssh-keygen -t rsa -C "hpotter@hogwarts.wiz" -f ~/.ssh/github_id_rsa -N ''